Mattress Disposal Cost and Options

 Retailer haul-away

-Every major mattress retailer (Mattress Firm, Casper, Tempur-Pedic, Costco, IKEA) offers haul-away with the purchase of a new mattress.
-Pricing ranges from free (Costco, some promos) to $75 to $150 per piece.
-This is almost always the cheapest legal option when you are replacing the mattress anyway.
-The catch: they will only take one old mattress per new mattress purchased, and they will not touch anything soiled or bed-bug infested.
+Every major mattress retailer offers haul-away with a new mattress purchase.
+Mattress Firm, Casper, Tempur-Pedic, Costco, IKEA.
+Pricing runs from free (Costco, some promos) to $75 to $150 per piece.
+If you're replacing the mattress anyway, this is almost always the cheapest legal option.
+Two catches.
+They'll only take one old mattress per new one purchased, and they won't touch anything soiled or bed-bug infested.

 Section 03